GUIDE RATING

 Later

-If you are not getting Mek you should work on drums, Force Staff, Necronomicon, sheepstick, or Ghost Scepter.
-As a probably underlevelled support, ghost scepter will save your life against a Lifestealer, Clinkz, Night Stalker, or other scary support eater.
+If you are not getting Mek you should work on Aghanims.
+However, Force Staff, Necronomicon, sheepstick, or Ghost Scepter are all options.
+As a probably underlevelled support, ghost scepter will save your life against a Lifestealer, Clinkz, Night Stalker, or other scary face-wrecker.
 On the other hand, it is probably not a viable option against QoP/ Tiny/nukers.
 Force staff is another good extension with the benefit of being able to save your own team or push the enemy out of position.
 If there's an invis hero Necro 3 is a great choice.
+Aghanims is by far your best bet for the AoE doom.

 Mid